 Above photos are thanks to Stewart Galloway, Alison Vitsky Sallmon and Andrew Sallmon.

-Not only is this dive site a truly stunning example of hard corals and sea fans, it is teeming with fish life.
+Not only is this dive site in Marovo Lagoon a truly stunning example of hard corals and sea fans, it is teeming with fish life.
 Friendly batfish follow divers around, schools of jacks and barracuda circle around the point while giant bumphead parrotfish chomp on coral.
 All this amazing colour and beauty passes by to a sound track provided by the underwater volcano Kavachi which is only 15 miles away.

 A series of interconnecting caves and swim throughs with beautiful sun beams and a magical atmosphere.
 There is also staggering hard coral and tropical fish on the reef out side.